 1.HOPELINE: Through the HopeLine program, Verizon Wireless accepts donations of used wireless phones at any of their stores in New England.
 VWZ refurbishes the phones for redistribution to clients in domestic violence programs among other agencies.
 Phones that cannot be refurbished are sold, and the funds support Verizon Wireless grant program for domestic violence organizations throughout the country.
 You can read about their policies and process on their website at http:.www.aboutus.vzw.com/communityservice/hopeLine.html.

-2. SHELTER ALLIANCE: Shelter Alliance is a national company that collects and recycles phones and pays between 50 cents and $30 per cell phone (depending on make and model.)
+2. SHELTER ALLIANCE: Shelter Alliance is a national company that collects and recycles phones and pays between 50 cents and $30 per cell phone or more for a smartphone (depending on make and model.)
 You can read about their policies and process on their website at http://www.shelteralliance.net.
 Shelter Alliance covers the cost of shipping.
 Be sure to label the box and include a note that you want the proceeds to go to Jane Doe Inc. If you have more than 20 phones, Shelter Alliance will cover the shipping costs.
 JDI can send you the forms and shipping labels upon request.

 3. DONATE A PHONE: This ongoing effort is sponsored on the national level by the Wireless Foundation, Motorola and the National Coalition Against Domestic Violence.
 Phones can be mailed directly to:

 Q. What kind of phones will be accepted?

 A. Any wireless phone — analog or digital—working or not.
 Please remember to include the battery.
 The Wireless Foundation and Verizon Wireless will accept chargers, accessories such as headphones, and other items in addition to the phone.

 Q. Can you help me run a phone drive in my school/workplace/congregation to raise money for Jane Doe Inc.?